VazkiiMods/Botania/doc/omake.md

-She is also now involved in activist groups, though she notably avoids PETA (Plants for Ethical Treat of Animals), as their rhetoric is often over-inflammatory, leading many to dismiss all such activist groups as crazy.
+She is also now involved in activist groups, though she notably avoids PETA (Plants for Ethical Treat of Animals), as their rhetoric is often over-inflammatory, leading many to dismiss all animal activist groups as crazy.

 In her time as a budding vegetarian, Munchdew has come to love tofu, being able to cook nearly a hundred tofu-based dishes.
 Her favorite is probably *mapo tofu*, and she sources